 The Alps Mountaineering King Kong chair is a camping chair that takes comfort to the next level.
 As soon as you hunker down, you’ll quickly realize why the company named this model the King Kong.
 The chair is among the largest and strongest on the market, capable of holding up to 800 pounds.
 It also features padding to the max, with a fabric which remains taut and doesn’t sag while sitting.

 Pushing the scales at 13 pounds, this burly chair is heavy and not suitable for carrying over longer distances.
 Instead, it makes a better option for use in the backyard as opposed to a backpacking trip or outdoor concert.
-At $64, the King Kong is pricier than most other models but if you are looking for a durable chair for use on the patio or back deck, it can’t be beaten.
+If you’re looking for a durable chair for use on the patio or back deck, this one can’t be beaten.

 The best chair for backpacking